Building Wealth and Health Network

 - Network members are able to take advantage of this match for a year.

-Members are encouraged to use monies saved towards their financial and personal goals.
+Members are encouraged to use money saved towards their financial and personal goals.
 The Network does not limit or restrict how members use the money they save.

 The Network is a year-long research study.
 While in the study, we ask Network members to participate in evaluation surveys every 3 months.
 Members take their surveys on our laptops either at the County Assistance Office (CAO) or at our offices at Drexel University.
 Members receive $25 cash for each survey they complete.
 The survey asks questions related to: